 This purchased shirt had the girls’ hair ties cut up into shapes and hand sewn on while on my husband served as a dress form.
 In addition to the tiny blood droplets from where I accidently stuck my husband, the whipped stitching had bubbles since my son is thinner than my husband.
 Can’t see it?
 That’s because YA CAN’T SEE A FLEA ON A GALLOPING HORSE!

 So let’s make the assumption that your director/ teacher trusts you to obtain the costume she has envisioned, before I decide to sew it, I do check out some places first.
 First, I always do a run by eBay just to see if what I need is there.
 Every now and again, I get lucky.
-The next place I go is my WISH app if the teacher wants just street clothing.
-Dresslily or WISH has some really cool clothes for guys for very reasonable pricing, far more reasonable than costume companies.
+The next place I go is Dresslily app if the teacher wants just street clothing.
+Dresslily has some really cool clothes for guys for very reasonable pricing, far more reasonable than costume companies.
 Some shapes can shop from WISH but those clothes are not durable and generally do not fit my boy’s triangle frame and developed booty.

 Next stop is Amazon, but I find Amazon is less reliable with their shipping if it’s coming from out of the country and their sizing is not always accurate.
 Don’t forget to stop by Halloween shops too.